Deathrow002/Core-Banking/README.md

 ```

 ## 📋 API Testing with Postman

+## 🧪 API Testing with Postman

+The project includes ready-to-use Postman collections and environment files for testing all core banking APIs in both Docker Compose and Kubernetes environments.

+### How to Use

+1. **Open Postman** (download from https://www.postman.com/downloads/ if needed).
+2. **Import the Collection**:
+   - Go to `File > Import` and select one of the following:
+     - `postman/CoreBank-Docker-Compose.postman_collection.json` (for local Docker Compose)
+     - `postman/CoreBank-Kubernetes.postman_collection.json` (for Kubernetes/Ingress)
+3. **Import the Environment**:
+   - Go to `File > Import` and select the matching environment file:
+     - For Docker Compose: `Docker-Compose-Admin-Core-Banking.postman_environment.json` or `Docker-Compose-Client-Core-Banking.postman_environment.json`
+     - For Kubernetes: `Kubernetes-Admin-Core-Banking.postman_environment.json` or `Kubernetes-Client-Core-Banking.postman_environment.json`
+4. **Select the Environment** in the top-right dropdown in Postman.
+5. **(Kubernetes only)**: Add the service hostnames to your `/etc/hosts` file as described in the environment file or README.
+6. **Run Requests**:
+   - Use the folders in the collection for workflows like authentication, account management, transactions, and customer operations.
+   - Use the "Complete Workflow" folder for end-to-end tests.

+### Tips
+- Environment variables (tokens, IDs) are auto-populated by test scripts.
+- Use the "Pre-request Script" and "Tests" tabs in Postman for automation and validation.
+- See `postman/README.md` for advanced usage and troubleshooting.

+### Example Endpoints Covered
+- Authentication: Login, token validation
+- Account: Create, get, update, delete, check balance
+- Customer: Register, update, validate
+- Transaction: Deposit, withdraw, transfer, history

+For more details, see the `postman/README.md` file in the repository.

 The system includes comprehensive Postman collections for testing both Docker Compose and Kubernetes deployments: